Debian Social Contract

 The Debian Social Contract (DSC) is a document that frames the moral agenda of the Debian project.
 The values outlined in the Social Contract provide the basic principles for the Debian Free Software Guidelines that serve as the basis of the Open Source Definition.

+The guarantees

 Debian believes the makers of a free software operating system should provide guarantees when a user entrusts them with control of a computer.
 These guarantees include: